 Refinery29: Many women experience hair loss or thinning, or a change in texture as they age.
 Have you noticed a change in yours over time?

 Jennifer Aniston: One-hundred percent; my hair is getting older.
 As our bodies age, our hair ages, too.
-But also, the wear and tear I, and so many women, put our hair through — going to work, hair colour, straighteners, curling irons — everything over time is going to have an effect.
+But also, the wear and tear I, and so many women, put our hair through — going to work, hair color, straighteners, curling irons — everything over time is going to have an effect.
 That's why it's important to find products that can re-nourish our hair and bring it back to life.

 Refinery29: What’s the best thing you’ve done to maintain your hair health?